The Baylys diversified into garden plants in the 1990s, then sculptures.

 David Bayly agrees.
 “It’s been good meeting like-minded people, we’ve had some good conversations.”

 The three businesses could hardly be more different in terms of what they do.
 The Baylys have 121 hectares on the Kaipara Coast, where Don and Margaret breed beef cattle and son David runs a popular nursery, plant centre and sculpture walk that attracts thousands of visitors every year.
 Stephen and Bruce Dill farm sheep and beef on the 488 hectares that have been in their family since 1889.
 They also offer rural hiking getaways in their solar-powered bach on the slopes near Mount Auckland, or Atuanui.
-Ray and Margaret Hollis have established a ‘farm park’, dividing their 100 hectares into conservation land, working farmland and 12 rural residential blocks that are freehold but have a share in the common land.
+Ray and Pam Hollis have established a ‘farm park’, dividing their 100 hectares into conservation land, working farmland and 12 rural residential blocks that are freehold but have a share in the common land.
 “We wanted to ensure the sustainability of productive land use and conservation land use with the social benefits of having rural lifestyle blocks where people take an interest in the land,” Ray says.

 What the local finalists have in common, however, is a commitment to improving and caring for their land, and being environmentally aware while running a successful business – just what the judges of the Ballance Farm Environment Awards are looking for.